Narfss/TransformableDrawableButton/README.md

 TransformableDrawableButton
 =================

-This library is a extension of android's buttons widget.
-With this extension you can use a switchable buttons with a common draws defined, and cool animations when you switch between theme.
+This library is a extension of the android's buttons widget.
+Using this extension you can add a switchable buttons with a common draws defined, and cool animations when you switch between them.

-you need more explanation?
+Do you need more explanation?

 Round buttons Example.